dodona-edu/dolos/README.md

 - [Web](https://github.com/dodona-edu/dolos/tree/main/web): the graphical user interface in your browser which can be launched using the CLI
 - [Docs](https://github.com/dodona-edu/dolos/tree/main/docs): the source code of <https://dolos.ugent.be>
 - [Server](https://github.com/dodona-edu/dolos/tree/main/server): (experimental) a webserver exposing Dolos as a web application

+## Who made this software?

+Dolos is an active research project by [Team Dodona](https://dodona.ugent.be/en/about/) at Ghent University.
+If you use this software for your research, please cite:

+- Maertens et. al. (2022) J. Computer Assisted Learning [doi:10.1111/jcal.12662](https://doi.org/10.1111/jcal.12662)